reinaldoViera/game-of-drones/README.md

 To deploy the server:
 1. Run `yarn` to intall the dependencies.
 2. Run `yarn start` to init the server.
-If the connection is configured correctlly, this command should create the tables the configured database, and fill some default data.
+If the connection is configured correctlly, this command should create the tables in the configured database, and fill some default data.